 - Store the whole herb in a bottle to create an infused flavored oil for use in marinades, dressings and other condiments.

 - You can chop the cleaned and washed herbs to make little oil herb pucks which can be stored in the freezer!

-Chop the herbs and fill an ice cube tray or silicone mold 3/4 full.
+To make frozen herb cubes, chop the herbs and fill an ice cube tray or silicone mold ¾ full.
 Pour olive oil over top until the cubes are filled and then freeze for 2 to 3 hours.
 Other oils may be used such as clarified butter, coconut oil (affiliate link) or even lard!

 These little oil/herb cubes are perfect for use in soups, sauces and other dishes that can use some fresh herb flavor to liven up the flavor.